About the Course

 The programme has gained wide recognition by many universities and institutions of higher learning.
 Many graduates have successfully completed their degree studies at universities offering advanced standing and credit transfers for admission into their degree programmes both locally and abroad.
 Graduates with good academic achievements may be accepted for general degree courses by local institutions of higher learning at advanced entry levels.

 Martina Veloso is our current Diploma in Sport and Wellness Management (DSWM) student who enrolled in 2016.
-She won Singapore's first shooting gold at the 2017 SEA Games and also represented Singapore for shooting in various events such as the ISSF World Cup, Youth Olympics, and Commonwealth Games.
-She flies the nation’s flag high in the international shooting arena and is currently one of the world’s best and most promising talent in shooting.
+She won Singapore's first shooting gold at the 2017 SEA Games and also represented Singapore in the ISSF World Cup, Youth Olympics, and Commonwealth Games.
+She is currently one of the world’s best and most promising talent in shooting.

-It started when she managed to have a chance to shoot as young as 11 and decided to take up lessons.
-She has since had to endure the tough journey of training 5 times a week to maintain consistency in her performance.
-Shooting has also made it harder to cope with her studies and manage her time.
-She is grateful to her tutors and mentors who have given her full support and guidance especially when she is competing overseas.
-She is also thankful to have peers who are understanding and always cheering for her.
+Her passion for shooting started at the young age of 11, and she has since had to endure the tough journey of training 5 times a week.
+She is grateful to her lecturers and mentors who have given her full support and guidance.
+She is also thankful to have peers who are always cheering for her.
 All this has helped her to enjoy her learning experience at NYP.

-With a heavy workload in studies and sports, Dinesh has been able to excel in his studies with the help and support of his lecturers, mentors and peers.
-The school has also translated its course modules to equip him with the necessary knowledge for his national representation and help him to prepare for his games, thus enabling him to achieve greater heights in his sport.
+Dinesh has been able to excel in his studies with the help and support of his lecturers, mentors and peers.
+The school has also translated its course modules to equip him with the necessary knowledge for his national representation, thus enabling him to achieve greater heights in his sport.

 In Dinesh’s words, “Education and sports is always parallel.
 If you can excel in sports, I don't see why you can’t do the same in your education.”